PrairieLearn/PrairieLearn/doc/writingTests.md

 ## Access control

-By default, a test is accessible in `Public` mode to all users at any time, and is only available to `Instructor` users in `Exam` mode.
-To change these defaults, the `allowAccess` option can be used in the test's `info.json` file.
+By default, a test is only accessible to `Instructor` users.
+To change this, the `allowAccess` option can be used in the test's `info.json` file.
 As an example:

     "allowAccess": [
         {